This dictionary covers graphic design, prepress and print terminology

 – All activities required to prepare a press or other machine to function for a specific printing or bindery job, as compared to production run.
 Also called setup.

 – Paper used in the makeready process at any stage in production.
 Makeready paper is part of waste or spoilage.

 Abbreviation for Metropolitan Area Network – a network that stretches across an entire city.

-Late 15-th century scholar and printer.
-He designed the Bembo and Cloister Italic typefaces.
+Late 15th-century scholar and printed who designed the Bembo and Cloister Italic typefaces.
 His portrait appeared on many boxes of Aldus software.

 The blank space bordering the printed area on a page.

 The marking of typesetting specifications or instructions on layout and copy for the typesetter to follow, including point size, typeface, style, alignment, leading, line length, etc. Also spelled as mark-up or mark up.

 – The credit box in a newspaper or periodical that lists the publication name, editors, writers, designers, illustrators, photographers, and others, as well as the publication office address, subscription, and advertising information, etc.

 – The title of a newspaper or periodical as it appears on the front cover, or title page of each issue.
 It is also called the nameplate.

 A photographic proof made from all color flats and form composite proof showing color quality as well as accuracy, layout, and imposition before plates are made.